-Now is the time for residents to come together to help put an end hunger "one bite at a time" in our community.
-As millions of Americans continue to struggle with food insecurity and unemployment due to the pandemic, please consider making a food donation at a collection box nearest you.
+September is Hunger Action Month.
+Now is the time for residents to come together to help put an end to hunger in our community.
+Please consider making a food donation at a collection box nearest you.

 Donation Collection Box Locations: